Međimurje County: Early history

 During the Iron Age, the Indo-European tribes identified in the area were Celts, Serets and Pannons, and the region became part of the Roman empire.
 In the 1st century, the Romans knew the area as Insula intra Dravam et Muram ("island between the Drava and Mura rivers") according to the geographer Strabo.
+The most important settlement they established was Halikan (Halicanum).
 The region was part of the Roman province of Pannonia and later part of the Pannonia Superior.

 Čakovec was originally called Aquama ("the wet city"), because the area was marshland.
 During the Migration Period, many different tribes, such as Huns, Visigoths, and Ostrogoths, passed through the region.
 The region was part of the Kingdom of the Ostrogoths, the state of the Lombards, the Avar Khaganate, and the Frankish Kingdom.
 The Slavs, which settled this region in the 6th century, gained independence after destruction of the Avar Khaganate.
 In the 9th century, it was included in the Slavic state of Lower Pannonia.
 According to some sources, the area was also part of the Great Moravia.